 A History of Elephant Conservation

-Estimates of nearly thirty million African elephants in the wild, in the 1500s, when Europeans first started exploring, dropped to ten million by the early 1900s, with the mass production of combs, brush handles, piano keys and pool balls that fueled an ivory frenzy in Europe; and, at a time that United States consumed 200 tons of ivory per year.
+Estimates of nearly thirty million African elephants in the wild, in the 1500s, when Europeans first started exploring, dropped to ten million by the early 1900s, with the mass production of combs, brush handles, piano keys, billiard balls and so on that fueled an ivory frenzy in Europe; and, at a time that United States consumed 200 tons of ivory per year.
 Elephants continued to be slaughtered into the 1950s, with influxes that correlated to African regions gaining independence from colonial rule.
 Estimates from the first pan-African elephant survey, led by Iain Douglas-Hamilton, in 1979, reported the African elephant population at just over one million.

 The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) was agreed to on March 3, 1973, and CITES listed the African elephant on Appendix III in 1976, then Appendix II in 1977, as a result regulated the continued international trade for commercial ivory; the Endangered Species Act was signed into law on December 28, 1973, and the African elephant was listed as threatened in 1978, yet, with a clause that allowed continued international trade for commercial ivory under the regulation of CITES.